openstack/swift/doc/source/overview_ring.rst

                  data than desired over time.
-A good average weight of 100.0 allows flexibility in lowering the weight later if necessary. ip      string   The IP address or hostname of the server containing the device. port    int      The TCP port the listening server process uses that serves requests for the device. device  string   The on disk name of the device on the server.
+A good average weight of 100.0 allows flexibility in lowering the weight later if necessary. ip      string   The IP address or hostname of the server containing the device. port    int      The TCP port on which the server process listens to serve requests for the device. device  string   The on-disk name of the device on the server.
-                 For example: sdb1
+                 For example: ``sdb1``
 meta    string   A general-use field for storing additional information for the
                  device.
 This information isn't used directly by the server processes, but can be useful in debugging.
 For example, the